spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 ---
 title: "Prepare Edge Hosts for Installation"
-metaTitle: "Stage common user-data and prepare edge host for installation"
+metaTitle: "Stage common user data and prepare edge host for installation"
 metaDescription: "Learn how to prepare edge hosts for installation before shipping them out to site for site installation"
 hideToC: false
 fullWidth: false